miguelignacio/delphes_EIC/README.md

 So far it incorporates tracking, EMCAL and HCAL but lacks implementation of PID (it can be done though, following the LHCb card example)

-Magnetic field: 1.5 T,Solenoid length: 2.0 m, Tracker radius: 80 cm.
+Magnetic field: 1.5 T, Solenoid length: 2.0 m, Tracker radius: 80 cm.

 You can run Pythia8 within Delphes.
 The command file shown here is suitable for DIS at EIC.